HPSCTerrSys/ParFlowDiagnostics/README.md

 * terrainfollowing.tcl, terrainfollowing.py: Terrain following grid test case based in quasi 2D cross-section
 * cordex3km.py: Example of a comprehensive mass balance calculation; requires access to the shared drive

+**Big-Data Benchmarking**
+Generic Test for Big-Data capability and Scalability of all Methods provided in the Diagnostics Repository using the Global 1km Dataset by Stefan Kollet ( /p/scratch/cesmtst/kollet1/globaltest/ ).
+Then using 4, 8, 16 nodes on juwels yielded the following performance-scaling plots:

+These Scaling experiments are generated using the JUBE2 - Benchmark environment (available via module load JUBE) and the provided JUBE_diagnostics.xml file, which defines the Job configurations and runs the benchmark.py file.
+In order to run your own benchmarks, you can find more information here: https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_BigDataAnalytics_PythonHeAT/-/tree/jube_benchmarking
+For visualization of jubes outputs, the jube_result.ipynb is available.
+It generates multiple plots showing the runtimes and speedups of the different sections.
+To run it, use the JSC Jupyter system (https://jupyter-jsc.fz-juelich.de/).

+To test for the correctness of the parallel computations, a Reference Output was generated using only one MPI-process on JurecaDC ( /p/home/jusers/bourgart1/juwels/cesmtst_bourgart1/reference_output ) and then compared to calculate the difference.
+The difference introduced by applying parallelization is summarized by the follwing: